Previous Light:

 Location:

-Marking the eastern entrance of the Fox Islands Thorofare in Penobscot Bay, a short distance away from the northeast end of the island of Vinalhaven.
+The lighthouse marks the eastern entrance of the Fox Islands Thorofare in Penobscot Bay.
+It is a short distance offshore from the northeastern corner of the of Vinalhaven Island.

 Latitude: 44° 08' 08" N